sbslee/streamlit-openai/README.md

 a `CustomFunction`.

 ### Image Generation Example

+Update: As of the 0.1.2 release, the `streamlit_openai` package natively supports image generation (see [Image Generation](#image-generation)) Therefore, creating a custom function for this purpose is no longer necessary.
+However, if you prefer to define a custom image generation function, you can still do so using the `CustomFunction` class.

 Below is an example of a custom function that generates an image based on a user-provided prompt: